gparrello/blog/_posts/2022-12-12-when-you-hurt-someone.md

 But you didn't.
 You missed the mark.

 And the result is pain.
-That's how your mind teaches you not to repeat the same mistake.
+That is how your mind teaches you not to repeat the same mistake.
+That is how you update your map of values to navigate the world.